The Bankrate promise

 Some lenders may turn you down for financing if your car is older than 10 years or has over 100,000 miles on it.
 Some lenders may have stricter requirements — like eight years or less than 80,000 miles.
 If your car is too old or has a high number on the odometer, you won’t be able to refinance.

 Your application for financing could also be denied if you’re upside-down on your car loan or behind on your loan payments — even if you otherwise have good credit.
 Lenders view significant negative equity as too much of a risk.

 Lenders often require at least six on-time payments before they consider you eligible for refinancing.
 This is to lower the risk of default.
-If you can keep up with your current payments, you prove that you can handle the responsibility of your debt.
+If you can keep up with your current payments, you prove that you can handle your debt.

 Likewise, a lender may be reluctant to approve you for a refinance auto loan if you have recently refinanced.
-There is no set limit to how often you can refinance, but it may reflect poorly on you if you keep refinancing your auto loan with different lenders.
+There is no set limit to how often you can refinance, but it may negatively impact your credit if you refinance frequently.

 How to refinance your car loan

 When you are ready to refinance your car loan, take the time to review lenders and the status of your current loan.

 - Review your current loan.
 You should note how much time you have left on your loan, the total interest you’ve paid and will pay, how much you have left and any prepayment fees your current lender charges.

 - Check your credit score.
 Knowing your credit score before you apply to refinance will guide you to lenders you can qualify for.

 - Compare lenders.
 Many lenders offer an online preapproval process so you can check rates and pick the best offer.